fabriguespe/xmtp-thirdweb-js/README.md

 ```

-#### Receive attachments
+#### Receiving attachments

-In our parent component we are going to add a listener that will fetch new messages from a stream.
+In the parent component, add a listener that will fetch new messages from a stream.

 ```tsx
 // Function to stream new messages in the conversation